ariqshaq/3d-design-portfolio/README.md

 ## 🔨 Currently Under Development

-This repository contains our mechatronics and 3D printing projects portfolio.
+This repository contains my mechatronics and 3D printing projects portfolio.
 The portfolio is currently only available in [Mechatronics & 3D Printing Portfolio.pdf](link-to-pdf-if-hosted).
 Detailed documentation is being prepared and will be available soon on this GitHub.

 ### ⚙️ Featured Projects (Documentation Coming Soon):
 1. ABU Robocon 2024 Robot